MARKET SNAPSHOT: S&P 500, Dow On Track For Weekly Decline

 ADVERTISEMENT

 Major U.S. indexes continue to trade near record levels, and the CBOE Volatility index , a proxy for investor anxiety, has been trading near multidecade lows.
 Earlier this week, it closed at its lowest level in more than 23 years (http://www.marketwatch.com/story/is-this-the-day-wall-streets-fear-gauge-hits-rock-bottom-2017-05-08).
-The VIX rose 0.6% to 10.67, roughly half its long-term average of 20.
+The VIX fell 0.9% to 10.50, roughly half its long-term average of 20.

 Don't miss:Technician sees absence of fear leading to stock market top in late May (http://www.marketwatch.com/story/top-technician-sees-absence-of-fear-leading-to-stock-market-top-in-late-may-2017-05-12)